sourcegraph/handbook/content/departments/sales/tools/salesforce.md

 1. Update the ‘Closed Lost Dropdown’ property to reflect the reason.
 If the reason doesn’t exist in the dropdown, you can talk to [BizOps](../../bizops/index.md) about adding one.
 1. Expand upon the reason in the longform ‘Closed Lost Reason’ field.

+### Opportunity Source

+Opportunities in Salesforce can be created either manually from scratch or from converting a lead.
+In the latter case, Opportunity Source is then populated in Salesforce based upon the following workflow:

+1. An AE navigates to a lead in Salesforce and selects “convert”
+2. They will then be asked to assign this lead to an account (which can be newly created or selected from pre-existing accounts)
+3. This lead will then be automatically converted into a contact
+4. The newly created opportunity will populate Opportunity Source to match the converted lead’s Lead Source with one important exception:
+   1. If within 60 or fewer days prior to creation of the converted lead any pre-existing contact on the account selected to carry the new opportunity had a Lead Source reflecting outbound efforts (i.e., AE created or SDR created), the Opportunity Source will revert to taking that Lead Source in place of the source of the converted lead.
+This is to reflect a scenario that we frequently encounter where an SDR or AE will outbound prospect into a specific individual within a company, have no follow-up correspondence with that particular lead, but then receive an inbound inquiry (typically through completion of a marketing form or product sign-up) from a separate individual at the same company that heard about Sourcegraph from the lead originally contacted.
+Without this rule in Salesforce, we would materially undercount the impact of our outbound prospecting efforts while overstating the influence of marketing content on pipeline generation.
+   2. Even with the above, we still retain data on the converted lead and where it was originally sourced - see the "Lead Source" field within an opportunities report.

 ### Recording outbound activity